M.S. and PhD Programs in Computer Science

 PhD Program in Computer Science

-The objective of the PhD program is to train students in a chosen area of depth so that they can ultimately conduct original research.
-The program requires both breadth and depth in coursework.
+The PhD program requires both breadth and depth in coursework.
 The breadth requirement ensures students obtain a solid foundation in core computer science areas, while the depth requirement allows students to gain an in-depth and up-to-date understanding of a particular area of concentration.
 In parallel with coursework, students are also expected to engage in research as early as their incoming semester.
-This will be accomplished by the research courses and research seminars that will expose students to ongoing research in the department.

 The program requires 48 credit hours of graduate course work, including core computer science courses, research courses starting in the first year, as well as an interdisciplinary research project.
 After an oral qualifying examination at the end of the fifth semester, the prospectus presentation is scheduled at the beginning of the seventh semester, and the final milestone is to complete and defend a dissertation.
-A more detailed listing of requirements and example curricula can be found in the resources section below as well as in the program catalog listing.
+A more detailed listing of requirements and example curricula can be found in the program catalog listing.

 PhD Transfer Credit